alex-toy/sparkify_cassandra/README.md

 When you design a Cassandra based data model, you need to take into account the following principles :

-- In Cassandra, there is no JOIN, which means that you need to denormalize your tables therby creating redundancy
+- In Cassandra, there is no JOIN, which means that you need to denormalize your tables thereby creating redundancy
 - Cassandra is fast-write
+- When designing your model, you need to take into account the most common queries you will be performing on your database and create a table specifically to satisfy that query.

 ## 2. Purpose of the project